 And this is the way it is with following the devil’s advice, he promises great riches, fame and power but the devil is a liar and his words deceive people.
 Instead of riches, fame and power Somali young men end up in jail, in the hospital, or in the grave.
 And this has got to stop.
 You Somali young men need to read the Bible and hear words of wisdom and truth that you help put you on the right path so that you can live a blessed and prosperous life.

-You should read the book of Proverbs.
+It would be good for you to read the book of Proverbs.
 You can find it here at this link: https://www.biblegateway.com/passage/?search=proverbs+1&version=NLT

 A Proverb is a short saying containing wisdom.
 Like: “Lazy people are soon poor; hard workers get rich.”; or “She is a loving deer, a graceful doe.
 Let her breasts satisfy you always.
 May you always be captivated by her love.”; or “Wealth obtained by fraud will dwindle, but whoever earns it through labor will multiply it.”